Your Sequr system’s V1000 or V2000 controller can occasionally go offline for a variety of reasons. A controller may go offline due to:

 Typically a controller will only go offline for 5 - 30 minutes at a time and connection will restore on it's own naturally.
 If the outage lasts for an extended period of time, you may want to manually restart your controller.

 HOW TO RESTART YOUR CONTROLLER

-To restart your controller, you will need a paper clip or tiny screwdriver.
+To manually restart your controller (V1000 or V2000), you will need a pen, paperclip or tiny screwdriver.
 In the center of the controller is a tiny button that says ‘Reset.’
-Press that button once with your screwdriver or paper clip and your controller will be restarted.
+Press that button once and your controller should come back online within 10 minutes.

 Once you reset your controller, check to see if connection has been restored.
-If not, you will want to try restarting your router.
-If restarting your router does not restore connection, please contact the Sequr Customer Success team at email@example.com for help.
+If has not been restored, we recommend restarting your system router, then performing another manual reset on the controller.
+If restarting your router does not restore connection, please contact the Sequr Support at firstname.lastname@example.org for further assistance.